RobotLocomotion/drake-ci/setup/mac/README.md

 ### `xcode_hashes.csv`

-This file contains 3 columns:
+This file contains 4 columns:

 - The `MAJOR.MINOR` version of Xcode.
 - The actual version present in the installer's filename (e.g., `14.0.1` is sometimes the official release).
+- The SHA256 of the Xcode installer.
+- The SHA256 of the Xcode Command Line Tools.

 ### `init_xcode`